libreksp/libreksp.github.io/projects/projects.md

 Denali will use the KDE desktop environment, customized for beauty and simplicity.

-It will initially use OpenRC and pkgtools.
+It will initially use OpenRC, Zsh and pkgtools.

 ---